 European Court of Justice & General Court of the European Union

 The courts will impose "the strictest sanity measures" following rules set by the Luxembourg government.
 Parties attending court will have to keep an adequate physical distance from one another and wear masks outside of the hearing rooms.
-The courts have also asked representatives to bring their own gowns.
+All tables, microphones and headsets are being disinfected between hearings and lawyers have been asked to bring their own gowns.

 European Court of Human Rights